 What is the Team Series?

-The MTG Mythic Championship Team Series focuses solely on tabletop tournaments, rewarding players who perform well throughout a season (year).
+The MTG Mythic Championship Team Series focuses solely on tabletop tournaments, rewarding players who perform well throughout a season.
 Any approved team (by WotC) can join the Team Series and can have up to a maximum of six players.
 Essentially, the former teams under the Pro Tour Team Series transitioned over to the Mythic Championship Team Series.
+But new ones have formed as well.

-Each team is given a score based on the performance of players at tabletop tournaments, such as Mythic Championships and MagicFest Grand Prix events.
+Each team is given a score based on a players performance at tabletop Mythic Championships.
 The top five scores of the six players on a team are added after an event and go toward the team’s total points.
+Players used to be able to earn team points from Grand Prix tournaments, in addition to Mythic Championships.

 At the end of a season, the top four teams will share earnings from a $200,000 prize pool and the top two teams get an invite to the finals.
-For the 2018-2019 season, the MTG Mythic Championship Team Series finals are taking place in Las Vegas from Aug.
-22 to 25.
+For the 2019 season, the MTG Mythic Championship Team Series finals are taking place at MagicFest Austin on Jan.
+12.

 What’s the difference between the Team Series and the MPL?

-In the MPL, there aren’t sanctioned teams.
-Instead, the 32 players are divided into divisions that compete in the MPL Weekly splits.
-These tournaments are played solely on MTGA, prerecorded, and then streamed on Twitch.
-The top players in MPL Weekly earn a bye to “day one” digital Mythic Championships.
+During the 2019 MPL season, there weren’t digital sanctioned teams.
+Instead, the 32 players were divided into divisions that compete in MPL Weekly splits.
+These tournaments were played solely on MTGA, prerecorded, and then streamed on Twitch.
+The top players in MPL Weekly earned a day-one bye to digital Mythic Championships.

 Where’s the esports team coverage?

-WotC has dropped the ball regarding esports team coverage due to attempting to keep tabletop and digital tournaments separate.
-In creating the MPL and removing coverage of weekly Grand Prix tournaments (tabletop) over MPL Weekly (MTGA), WotC has divided the MTG community—represented by the abysmal viewership stats for MPL Weekly in the War of the Spark split.
+WotC dropped the ball in 2019 regarding esports team coverage due to a focus on Mythic Championships and MPL Weekly.
+In removing coverage of weekly Grand Prix tournaments (tabletop) over MPL Weekly (MTGA), WotC divided the Magic community—represented by the abysmal viewership stats for MPL Weekly during the War of the Spark split.